BenGoodwin25/graph/ReadMe.txt

 - purpose a Chinese Postman trail with pairwise matching
 - let you choose the heuristic to apply to compute the optimal pairwise matching
 - create dot files while computing the eulerian trail to get a nice representation of graphs
+- purpose multiple example graph on the option 0 of the main menu